sfgiants/BentoML/docs/source/guides/performance.rst

     * basic load testing with locust
     * load testing tips:
-        * production mode vs development mode
+        * the use of --production
         * enable/disable logging
         * always run locust client on a separate machine